Efficient Online ML API Selection for Multi-Label Classification Tasks: Experiments

-Compared to any single API, \systemnamesecond{} allows users to pick any point in its trade-off curve and offers substantial more flexibility.
+\eat{There are several interesting observations on the commercial APIs.
+First, Microsoft API consistently performs the best across different MIC datasets, while Tencent API consistently beats the other API's performance on the STR task.
+Though, for the NER datasets, the best API can be either IBM or Amazon API.
+Second, most expensive APIs are not always the most accurate.
+For example, Google API is the most expensive for MIC, but its accuracy is worse than the cheap GitHub API.
+Those suggest the necessity of using \systemnamesecond{} for different datasets. } Compared to any single API, \systemnamesecond{} allows users to pick any point in its trade-off curve and offers substantial more flexibility.
 In addition, \systemnamesecond{} often achieves higher accuracy than any ML services it calls.
 For example, on COCO and ZHNER, more than 5\% accuracy improvement can be reached with the same cost of the best API.
-It is worthy noting that \systemnamesecond{} also outperforms FrugalML with the same budget.
-This is primarily because \systemnamesecond{} (i) utilizes a more principled way to use the features (learning an accuracy estimator) than FrugalML (directly using the label info), and (ii) adopts a label combiner designed for multi-label classification tasks.
-Ensemble methods such as majority votes (in the appendix) produce accuracy similar to \systemnamesecond{}, but their cost is much higher.
+Note that \systemnamesecond{} also outperforms \systemname{} with the same budget.
+This is primarily because \systemnamesecond{} (i) utilizes a more principled way to use the features (learning an accuracy estimator) than FrugalML (directly using the label info), and (ii) adopts a label combiner designed for multi-label tasks.
+Ensemble methods such as majority votes (in the appendix \ref{sec:SFAME:experimentdetails}) produce accuracy similar to \systemnamesecond{}, but their cost is much higher.
 Note that there is little performance difference between the online \systemnamesecond{} strategy and the offline approach, due to the carefully designed online algorithm.
 This directly supports our theory.

-The accuracy predictors play an important role in \systemnamesecond{}'s performance.
-As Table \ref{tab:SFAME:AccPredMeasure} shows, \systemnamesecond{} is able to provide nontrivial accuracy estimates which enables its success.
-It's interesting to note that the accuracy predictor doesn't need to be perfect for \systemnamesecond{} to do well; for example, the root mean square error (RMSE) of the accuracy predictor is 0.28 on PASCAL, but \systemnamesecond{} still produces consistently better accuracy than FrugalML.
+\paragraph{Effects of Accuracy Predictors.} The accuracy predictors play an important role in \systemnamesecond{}'s performance.
+As Table \ref{tab:SFAME:AccPredMeasure} shows, \systemnamesecond{} provides nontrivial accuracy estimates which enables its success.
+It's interesting to note that the accuracy predictor doesn't need to be perfect for \systemnamesecond{} to do well; for example, the root mean square error (RMSE) of the accuracy predictor is 0.28 on PASCAL (and 0.29 on CONLL), but \systemnamesecond{} still produces consistently better accuracy than FrugalML.
 We also evaluated \systemnamesecond{}'s performance when the accuracy predictors are obtained via two AutoML toolkits, auto-sklearn~\cite{AutoSKlearn_NIPS2015} and Auto-PyTorch~\cite{AutoPytorch2019} instead of random forest, and observe a similar performance.

-\paragraph{Effects of Training Sample Size }
+\paragraph{Effects of Training Sample Size.}